 This is my place on the web.
 Eventually, you’ll find below all manner of publications, blog posts, microblog posts, and essays.
 Some of this content was previously hosted on my academic website at Columbia and on a Jekyll blog that was hosted on GitHub Pages.

 Short post tonight.
 I often feel quite defensive when I start off thinking or writing about what I like in minimalist music, because, let’s face it – even thanks to interesting work by Music Theorists™ – there’s a fair bit of residual snobbishness in academe when it comes to this repertoire.
 I think the problem is that there are some composers in this style who have written some pretty bad music, and its hard to get away from the idea that choosing to study someone’s musical works has this side-effect of inaugurating the person in some sort of music-analytical Hall of Fame: “this person’s work is worth analyzing”.

 First things first, we need a reference manager.
 A reference manager stores bibliographic information for each reference, and most of them support associating the reference with a source file corresponding to the reference.
-Usually this is a PDF from the publisher or a scan you might have come across, but it can also be a HTML snapshot of a website or, indeed, other multimedia such as audio and video.
-I use Zotero.

 This is a little helper that can be used in Python 3 to generate a set of dictionaries from a schema that specifies iterators that provide the values of the generated dictionaries.

 It will generate one dictionary for every configuration (i.e. Cartesian product) of values specified by iterators in the schema.
 Non-iterable values are kept fixed.
 Generators may also be used in the schema (see code snippet).

 This is useful for programmatically constructing keyword arguments when experimenting with the parameters of functions, because a dictionary can be unpacked into keyword arguments by using the double star operator (**some_dict) in the last argument position.